-Gorongosa Park, Mozambique
+Gorongosa Park, Mozambique to See Dad

 Now, to put things in perspective, maybe it would be better to say that we two young women were visiting our ex-Navy Seal Dad who had been living alone for five months in southern Africa in survive-and-save-every-penny mode.

 We were not too sure what to expect.
 It would most certainly not be anything plush, fancy, or, God forbid, girly … but it would shake things up!

-During the week we were mostly left to our own devices, wandering around the capital city of Maputo, seeing the sights and practicing our Portuguese.
-Other times we tagged along in the back seat of an old pick-up truck, criss-crossing the vast countryside while my Dad and his co-workers evaluated different agricultural projects.
+During the week we were mostly left to our own devices, wandering around the capital city of Maputo, seeing the sights, and practicing our Portuguese.
+Other times we tagged along in the back seat of an old pick-up truck, crisscrossing the vast countryside while my Dad and his co-workers evaluated different agricultural projects.

 Weekends were the highlights of our three-week trip there, as we got to stay still for a bit and actually get to know a place.
 Our second weekend was spent at the foot of the Great Rift Valley at what National Geographic once called “Africa’s Eden”: Gorongosa National Park.
 It was rugged (as expected due to our host), but beautiful and worth every bush toilet experience and creepy-crawly bug encounter.

 This area played an important role in the country’s history.
 During the war for independence, the revolutionary soldiers often retreated to the mountain peaks, claiming high ground and never once being defeated from there.

 In her memoir “Drawn from the Plains”, Lynne Tinley describes life with her husband on the Etosha Pan in Namibia and later in Gorongosa, and the great herds of elephants and wildebeests as well as the numerous prides of lions that took advantage of this area’s tremendous ecological diversity and abundance in the late 1970s, before the civil war.

 Sadly, much of the game on the reserve was hunted down for meat to feed the rebel armies, and the rest was shot and sold off to those foreign entities willing to sell weapons to the rebels.
 What few animals were left often died in land mine explosions as this area of the country, in particular, was absolutely riddled with them.

 Either of these two cities is easily accessible with LAM (Mozambique Airways) from Maputo.
-From there, it is about a two and a half to three hour drive on paved road up the Beira Corridor to the turn off for Gorongosa, where the road turns to gravel.
+From there, it is about a two-and-a-half to three-hour drive on the paved road up the Beira Corridor to the turn-off for Gorongosa, where the road turns to gravel.

-Transportation by Chapa, acrammed little mini-van that generally serves as public transportation, can be arranged through the park office.
+Transportation by Chapa, a crammed little mini-van that generally serves as public transportation, can be arranged through the park office.

 There is also a short runway on the park grounds, so it is worth asking what, if any, flights might be scheduled.